Skip to content

 # Show the current deployment pipeline

-npx cata list:pipeline
+npx cata pipeline

 # Run a specific task on servers